colesteroni/Value-Generator-Tester/README.md

 * '-r \<test>' / '--run \<test>' runs the specific unit test

 ### Tools
+#### PLEASE NOTE: Can only run tools on command line from inside tools directory!
 This project was made to help control and improve the randomness of psuedo-random value generation engines so it would
     be helpful to have some built in tools to measure the quality a the generators value creation.
 These are all pretty self explanatory and very susceptible to change so figuring them out in code is the most effective path.